By: Marilyn L. Davis

 I think we’re all the same, if someone rejects our advice, we stop giving it.
 After all, why should we offer help and guidance to someone who acts like our advice is wrong?

 Besides rejecting our advice, it sets up fear in us that maybe we are wrong, so we’re not inclined to give directions or suggestions anymore.

 Working with ACT – Becoming the ACTOR

 What do I mean by that?
 How would I choose to ACT differently from the typical negative attitudes?
-I simply need to know a balancing or opposite attitude to adopt to possibly change the outcomes.
+I merely need to know a balancing or opposite reaction to have that will possibly change the outcomes.
 For instance:

 - Humility, unassuming nature, humbleness as opposed to arrogance

 - Modesty, reserved, realistic appraisal of self as opposed to conceit